snhrayk/snhrayk/README.md

 <p>
   Hi!
 I'm Sunahara Ayaka.<br>
   I'm a vocational school student and currently studying WEB DESIGN.<br>
-  I want to be a frontend engineer who can also design.<br>
+  I want to be a frontend engineer who can also design.
-  Now, I'm creating my portfolio site every day...
 </p>
 <p>★゜・。。・゜゜・。。・゜☆゜・。。・゜゜・。。・゜★ ゜・。。・゜゜・。。・゜☆゜・。。・゜゜・。。・゜★</p>